 2013 / Road To California / 1st Place

 2016 / Pennsylvania National Quilt Extravaganza / Best Wall Quilt

 2017 Exhibit at Back Porch Galley- Pacific Grove

 2019 AQS Special Exhibit- Charleston, S

-2020 The Town of Paducah will revel there new art work on the flood wall of the city.
-They choose my quilt “And our Flag Was Still There” will be invalided in April
+2020 The Town of Paducah will reveal their new artwork on the floodwall of the city.
+They choose my quilt “And Our Flag Was Still There” which will be invalided in April

 2020 Fire on my Mind - Mancuso Mid Atlantic